XuminGaoGithub/S-SSD/README.md

 #Authur：Xumin Gao, Lin Jiang (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)

-#It is a part of the paper:
+#It is a part work of the paper:

 X. Gao, L. Jiang, X. Guang., et al. Real-time Indoor Semantic Map Construction Combined with The Lightweight Object Detection Network.
 The 2020 2nd International Conference on Artificial Intelligence Technologies and Applications (ICAITA 2020).
 Dalian.